Abhimanyu1563/part-3-nlp-sequence-modeling/README.md

 Machine learning models cannot understand raw text.
 They only process numerical data.
 Vectorization converts text into numbers so that models can learn patterns and make predictions.

+---

+## Task 4: Baseline Model

+A baseline model was built using Logistic Regression with TF-IDF features to classify customer sentiment.

+### Model Details
+- Algorithm: Logistic Regression
+- Input: TF-IDF feature matrix
+- Output: Sentiment labels (negative, neutral, positive)

+### Training Process
+- The dataset was split into training (80%) and testing (20%) sets
+- The model was trained using the training data
+- Predictions were made on the test set

+### Evaluation Metrics
+The model was evaluated using:
+- Accuracy score
+- Precision, Recall, and F1-score
+- Confusion matrix

+### Results

+- **Accuracy:** 1.00

+The classification report shows perfect precision, recall, and F1-score across all classes.

+The confusion matrix indicates that all predictions were correctly classified, with no misclassifications.

+### Observations

+The model achieved very high performance, likely due to:
+- Clean and well-structured dataset
+- Distinct patterns between sentiment classes
+- Effective TF-IDF representation

+While this indicates strong model performance, such perfect accuracy may not generalize to more complex real-world datasets.

+---

+## Task 5: Sequence Model (Conceptual Architecture)

+A conceptual sequence model using LSTM (Long Short-Term Memory) is proposed to process text data.

+### 1. Input Sequence

+The input to the model is a sequence of tokenized words from the customer messages.

+Example:
+"refund still pending experience frustrating"

+After tokenization:
+[12, 45, 78, 23, 91]

+Sequences are padded or truncated to a fixed length to ensure uniform input size.

+### 2. Embedding Layer

+The embedding layer converts each word index into a dense vector representation.

+- Input: integer sequences
+- Output: dense vectors (e.g., 100-dimensional)

+This helps the model capture semantic relationships between words.

+### 3. Recurrent / Sequence Layer (LSTM)

+An LSTM layer processes the sequence step-by-step and captures context.

+- Learns dependencies between words
+- Remembers important information over long sequences
+- Handles issues like vanishing gradients better than simple RNNs

+Example:
+"refund still pending" → captures negative sentiment pattern

+### 4. Output Layer

+A Dense layer with Softmax activation is used for classification.

+- Output size: 3 (negative, neutral, positive)
+- Produces probability distribution across classes

+### 5. Loss Function

+Categorical Cross-Entropy is used as the loss function.

+It measures the difference between predicted probabilities and actual labels.

+### 6. Evaluation Metric

+The model is evaluated using:

+- Accuracy
+- Precision
+- Recall
+- F1-score

+To sum up, the LSTM-based model processes sequences of text and captures contextual meaning, making it suitable for sentiment classification tasks where word order and dependencies matter.